top of page

 Here's why it was also perfect for voice harvesting:

-It Used Natural, Flowing Language: It wasn't just a list of words.
+2. It Used Natural, Flowing Language: It wasn't just a list of words.
 It had complex sentences, varied vocabulary, transitions, and structure.
-This allows the AI to learn not just your sound, but your pacing, intonation, and prosody – the unique rhythm of how you speak.
+This allows the AI to learn not just your sound but also your pacing, intonation, and prosody – the unique rhythm of how you speak.

 The scammer's goal is simple: get you into your booth reading their text for as long as possible, capturing the raw data they need to create a digital replica of you.